 Communication satellite reliability is important for various reasons.

-From a Reliability & Maintainability (R&M) perspective maintainance is expensive.
+From a Reliability & Maintainability (R&M) perspective maintenance is expensive.

 Maintenance is expensive, or indeed impossible, as the satellite is in space orbit.